yabhinav336-arch/neevNews/FIRESTORE_INDEX_SETUP.md

 - Verify the slug exists in your Firestore `news` collection
 - Check that the `slug` field matches exactly (case-sensitive)
 - Ensure the article's `status` is set to `'published'`
+- Verify the URL format: `/{category-slug}/{article-slug}` (e.g., `/politics/article-slug`)

+**Important:** The application will work even without the composite index - it will automatically fall back to a slug-only query and filter by status client-side.
+However, creating the index improves performance.

 **Index Status: "Building"**
 - This is normal - wait 1-5 minutes